220207-java-enterprise/assignments/coding-projects/README.md

-# Project: Rectangle
+# Project: com.Revature.challenges.Rectangle

-**Rectangle Class**
+**com.Revature.challenges.Rectangle Class**

-<p>Define a Rectangle class with three variables: name, length and width.
+<p>Define a com.Revature.challenges.Rectangle class with three variables: name, length and width.
 You may declare
 them to be of type string and int.
 Also include the following in your class:</p>

 * Constructor with three arguments to set the name, length and width of the rectangle